lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 ..
 If there is no content for this section, remove the indentation on the following line instead of deleting this sub-section.

-If you can not open the links to the environment you intend to work with, make sure you are connected to the LSST-WAP wifi network in one of the designed areas (Tucson, La Serena or Summit facilities) or that you are connected to the NOAO VPN.
+If you can not open the links to the operational environment you intend to work with, make sure you are connected to the LSST-WAP wifi network in one of the designed areas (Tucson, La Serena or Summit facilities) or that you are connected to the NOAO VPN.

 If problems persist, you can ask for help in the designated Slack channels or in the com-square channel.